Life as a Nurse Practitioner: Julia Hill

 - Being fluent in a second language is INVALUABLE.

-- It’s important to know the laws in the state you work in regarding practice authority, but it’s equally important to vet the practice you plan to work in regarding the NP role.
+- It’s important to know the laws in the state you work in regarding practice authority, but it’s equally important to vet the practice you plan to work for regarding the NP role.
 There is huge variation in how NPs are used even within states, so you must be diligent about doing your homework.

 - Ask for what you want from a job, and find a mentor that will help you become a better practitioner.
-It doesn’t matter if this is an NP, MD, DO, PA – just someone with more experience than you that is willing to answer your questions and support your growth clinically and professionally.
+It doesn’t matter if this is a NP, MD, DO, PA – just someone with more experience than you that is willing to answer your questions and support your growth clinically and professionally.

 - There isn’t enough time in school to learn everything that the world will throw at you once you’re working, so keep your textbooks!
 You’ll constantly be building your differential, and that requires regularly reading about all the diagnoses you encounter.
 I like using apps on my phone for this because I can read on my commute home.